If you’re disabled, having a mobility car can make a huge difference. Living in the UK, you might qualify to get one

 First of all, and most importantly, is the requirement that the car or wheelchair accessible vehicle (WAV) must be used by, or to benefit, the disabled person who is in receipt of the mobility payment.
 This is not to say the disabled person must be in the car every time it is used, but when they are not the journeys that are taken without that person should be benefiting them, for example, shopping and other errands.

-You or your nominated driver(s) need to have a license and be in good standing, that does not have any driving citations.
+You or your nominated driver(s) need to have a license and be in good standing, that do not have any driving citations.

 Be in receipt of the above allowances following a medical assessment.

 How To Get A Mobility Car